mozilla/pkipolicy/rootstore/policy.md

 `300d06092a864886f70d0101010500`.

-CAs MUST NOT use the id-RSASSA-PSS OID (1.2.840.113549.1.1.10) within a SubjectPublicKeyInfo to represent a RSA key.
+CAs MUST NOT use the id-RSASSA-PSS OID (1.2.840.113549.1.1.10) within a SubjectPublicKeyInfo to represent an RSA key.

 When a root or intermediate certificate's RSA key is used to produce a signature, only the following algorithms MAY be used, and with the following